LionelDraghi/ArchiCheck/docs/rules.md

 Use declaration
 ---------------

 A layer is a powerfull but strict metaphore.

-But how can I describe that so common pseudo layred architecture, where the upper layer can access whatever is below?
+How can I describe those so common pseudo layred architecture, where the upper layer can access whatever is below?

 Here is the [Gtk+](https://www.gtk.org/overview.php) example :![](tests/gtk.png)

-The `X use Y` provides a more relax rule.
+The `X may use Y` provides a more relax rule than the layer one.
 ArchiCheck will just ensure that:

 - no Y unit is using an X unit (Error msg)